whonixnetworks/whonixnetworks.github.io/_posts/2025-09-27-getting-a-lab-started.md

 · Desktop tower case with good airflow
 · Basic network cabinet for your networking gear

-Tip: Start with what actually fits your space.
+Start with what actually fits your space.
 A quiet, cool, and organized corner is much better than a loud, hot rack in your living space.
-{: .prompt-tip }
+{:.prompt-tip }

 Myth 3: "More Cores and RAM = Better Homelab"